arxlnsec/Phishing-Analysis/case-003-perfect-gifts-phishing/findings.md

 ## Verdict

 This is a mass phishing campaign leveraging holiday shopping season to trick users into clicking malicious links.
 The attacker uses generic holiday-themed branding ("Perfect Gifts Of 2025") to avoid specific brand impersonation detection, making this a high-volume campaign designed to maximize delivery and user engagement.
 The malicious domain (thempresident.com) was confirmed by multiple security vendors as malicious/malware.
-The campaign demonstrates sophisticated evasion techniques including abuse of Microsoft infrastructure, embedding malicious URLs in images to evade email filtering, and heavy parameter obfuscation.
+The campaign demonstrates sophisticated evasion techniques including abuse of Microsoft infrastructure, embedding malicious URLs in images/headings to evade email filtering, and heavy parameter obfuscation.
 The domain is now offline, indicating successful security community response and campaign disruption.

 ## Key Findings